mariorch22/fastapi-react-mysql-docker/readme.md

 ```

 ## API Endpoints
-The API is available at http://localhost:8000.
+The FastAPI-API is available at http://localhost:8000.
+The React-page is available at http://localhost:5173.

 - GET /users/: List all users
 - POST /users/: Create new user